A Month After Emergency Declaration, Trump's Promises Largely Unfulfilled

 In some cases, no action was taken at all.

-Target did not partner with the federal government, for example.
+Target did not formally partner with the federal government, for example.

-And a lauded Google project turned out to not to be led by Google at all, and then once launched was limited to a smattering of counties in California.
+And a lauded Google project turned out not to be led by Google at all, and then once launched was limited to a smattering of counties in California.

 The remarks in the Rose Garden highlighted the Trump administration's strategic approach: a preference for public-private partnerships.
 But as the White House defined what those private companies were going to do, in many cases it promised more than they could pull off.